-The majority of students accepted into a School of Earth and Space Exploration MS or PhD graduate program are offered financial support for the academic year (August-May) by means of a Graduate Assistant position.
+The majority of students accepted into a School of Earth and Space Exploration research-based graduate program (MS or PhD in Astrophysics, MS or PhD in Geological Sciences and PhD in Exploration Systems Design) are offered financial support for the academic year (August-May) by means of a Graduate Assistant position.
 Research/Teaching Assistantships are considered for renewal as long as students remain in good standing in the graduate program and satisfy all requirements and obligations of their assistantships.
 MS students typically receive 2 years of guaranteed financial support and PhD students typically receive 5 years of guaranteed financial support.
 Financial support may extend beyond these timeframes pending availability of funds.
 Students not requiring financial support may elect not to receive an assistantship and should indicate this in their admissions application.

 Full financial support entails: